sudo-labs/react-workshop/src/final/README.md

 # Final version of workshop content
-This version includes stateless functional components
+This version includes stateless functional components and PropTypes